Mary Axelrad, M.D.

 Outside of medicine, I most enjoy spending time with my two lovely daughters, whose natural curiosity about the world and its people is a daily inspiration.
 We love to travel together and spend time with our extended family.
 Closer to home, we enjoy music and dance, local food and history, and time together at work and at play here in Northeast Tennessee.
 Please email me with any questions about the program or the area.

-McKenzie Highsmith, Pharm.D.
+McKenzie Highsmith, Pharm.D. , BC-ADM

 Associate Professor, Family Medicine and Bill Gatton College of Pharmacy - Kingsport

 Having called east Tennessee home for nearly my entire life, I’m frequently accused of trying to convince all of our residents to stay here forever.
 I have tried to leave several times, but keep being drawn home.
 I attended the University of Tennessee and East Tennessee State University for undergrad before obtaining my Doctor of Pharmacy degree from ETSU’s Gatton College of Pharmacy.
-I then completed a Pharmacy Practice residency at the Veterans Affairs TN Valley Healthcare System in Nashville, as well as an Ambulatory Care with emphases in Family Medicine and academia residency at ETSU.
+I then completed a Pharmacy Practice residency at the Veterans Affairs TN Valley Healthcare System in Nashville, as well as a residency in Ambulatory Care with emphases in Family Medicine and academia at ETSU.

 Being the clinical pharmacist for this residency program has been one of the greatest honors of my life thus far.
 Not only am I afforded the opportunity to work with the greatest faculty and residents in medicine, but I’m also able to help our patients who teach me something new every day.
 My areas of interest include chronic disease management (specifically diabetes and cardiovascular disease), transitional care and health care policy.
-I am full time faculty at the Gatton College of Pharmacy, where I teach and coordinate various courses in our didactic curriculum.
+I am faculty at the Gatton College of Pharmacy, where I teach and coordinate various courses in our didactic curriculum.

 Jim Holt, M.D., FAAFP